 Our Sunday evenings service is held at 6.30pm.
 These give an opportunity for more in depth teaching and are quieter and more reflective.

-Looking forward to Christmas?
-Celebrate with us see ‘What’s on’ for details of Christmas Services and other activities
+See ‘What’s on’ for details of other activities

 Question you may have